Confessions of a Convert

 - Circumvents dependency on any one institution and promotes, instead, collaboration across many.

-All I’ve gotta say is you’d better watch out for that Polly Carl.
-She’ll change your life.
+All I’ve gotta say is you’d better watch out for that P Carl.
+He’ll change your life.